6. Have you both named your beneficiaries?

-- Have you considered long-term care insurance?
 Health insurance covers a lot, but there are situations that are not covered.
-At some point, we all may need some sort of long-term care.
-Will a spouse or other family members realistically be able to help?
-It may be difficult if you need help with everyday tasks, such as getting dressed.
-Long-term care services are expensive and prices vary by region.
-Long-term care insurance is a possible answer to help with the costs.
-See www.newyorklife.com/products/long-term-care-cost for more information.
+At some point, we all may need some sort of extended care.
+Will your spouse or other family members realistically be able to manage this?
+It may be difficult (or even impossible) for them if you need help with everyday tasks, such as getting dressed.
+Find out more about the costs of long-term care services.

-- Should you retire?
-A lot of people are realizing that, even with all the planning, saving, and investing they’ve done, they may still need to work just a little longer, or start a second career doing something they have always wanted to do.
+A lot of people are realizing that, even with all the preparing, saving, and investing they’ve done, they may still need to work just a little longer, or start a second career doing something they have always wanted to do.